 Figuring out the stations is a bit complicated, and even when you do, each Jeepney is basically full all the time.

 So you pretty much have to sit on someone’s lap the entire trip, which isn’t that great (unless you’re into that sort of thing).
 We prefer Tricycles.

 And there are always tricycles waiting outside the gate of Blue Palawan.
 If there isn’t, the guards can probably track one down for you.

 Prices vary, depending on the type of tricycle, and how much they decide to rip you off.
-But generally it’s around 80 or so Pesos for a couple kilometers.
+But generally, it’s around 80 or so Pesos for a couple of kilometers.

 They usually only charge a bit more for tourists than locals.